Abrar-Bin-Karim/Abrar-Bin-Karim/README.md

 ✅ Pursue a Master's degree in Computer Science

-✅ Advance research in AI and Post-Quantum Cryptography
+✅ Advance research in AI

 ---